On Fridays, we watch movies.

 Join us for Friday Flicks throughout the year!
 Movies are $1 at the door and in the 60 & Better Center.
 We have an exciting lineup of movies for your viewing pleasure each week, so check the schedule for what’s showing.
 Please RSVP for each movie.

 We are now offering two showings with limited seating.
 Please call Katie at ext.
 1222 to RSVP.
-You must be a current J member, and masks are required with 6’ social distancing.
+You must be a current J member to attend.

 1pm